15+ Connected TV Stats That Will Impress Your Boss

 Final thoughts on notable CTV advertising statistics

 Globally, the large majority of marketers are spending more on CTV advertising campaigns with the hopes of taking advantage of better conversion rates and ad spend efficiency.
-If you’re only offering linear TV advertising, now is the time to strategically add CTV advertising to the mix.
+Now is the time to strategically add CTV advertising to the mix.